 Generation 4 brought with it new evolutions for Pokemon from Generation 1 and 2, upgrades to previous forms that were either basics or only had a first stage evolution.
 Rhydon got an evolution which turned it from a bipedal rhino into a bipedal rock monster that looks like a rhino.

 Part of the upgrade came in greatly enhanced stats for the cost of 100 candies and 1 Sinnoh Stone.
-Rhyperior isn’t the best of the best but it can definitely lay claim to being the best of the rest.
-As a Ground attacker running Mud Slap and Earthquake, it lies third best compared to the juggernauts of Groudon and Garchomp.
+Rhyperior isn’t the best of the best but it’s definitely in the top 3.
+As a Ground attacker running Mud Slap and Earthquake, it lies third compared to the juggernauts of Groudon and Garchomp.

 That’s when an idea came to me.
 Rhydon wasn’t exactly terrible on its own.
 Its definitely outclassed by Groudon in the Ground meta and has no Rock fast move to compete with Tyranitar or Golem.
 However it does have access to Mud Slap and Earthquake, the same as Rhyperior.
 Its stats are at the very least above average.
 Could it be a cheap Ground attacker?
 I think it can.
 First, lets look at the stats for Rhydon and a few of its rival Rock and Ground types.